TypicalHog/THCrypt/README.md

 -Before encryption and decryption lookup tables are created if they are already not present.
 (Which is both good and bad because it makes the whole process a tiny bit faster but adds extra 2 files to the parent directory)

+I didn't have time to test it on any other platform but Windows :/

+I wanted to add ability to encrypt multiple files/folders at the same time by packing them all into 1 file and encrypting them (also the filenames).

 ## Command line
 Usage: